M-Meydan/FxResult/README.md

 ## Result Types

-`Result<Unit>` and `Result<T>` are the foundation of FxResults.
+`Result<Unit>` and `Result<T>` are the foundation of FxResult.
 They represent the outcome of an operation — either success or failure — without relying on exceptions.
 They also support implicit conversions for simplified usage.

 - **`Result<Unit>`**: Used when there's no return value, just success/failure. `Unit.Value` represents the successful void result.
 - **`Result<T>`**: Used when the operation returns a value (`T`) on success, or an `Error` on failure.